MrNimbus777/C-Collections/README.md

 If you need a linked list of integers, call the implementation macro: <br>
 `LLIST_IMPLEMENT(int)` <br>
 _(or `LLIST_IMPLEMENT_EXPLICIT(int, ints)` for custom naming.)_ <br>
+This will generate the int_llist structure and all related functions for that type.
 If you want to get into details analyze carefully the [sourcode](https://github.com/MrNimbus777/C-Collections/blob/main/llist.h).

 ## Example